Web developers design and create websites.

-About 1 in 6 web developers worked in the computer systems design and related services industry in 2016.
-About 1 in 6 were self-employed.
-Others worked in industries including publishing, management consulting, and advertising.
+Some web developers work in the computer systems design and related services industry.
+Others are self-employed.
+Still others work in industries including publishing, management consulting, and advertising.

 Educational requirements for web developers vary with the setting they work in and the type of work they do.
 Requirements range from a high school diploma to a bachelor’s degree.
 Web developers need knowledge of both programming and graphic design.